Jaime VandenBerg

-Jaime Yvonne VandenBerg (born on 18 November 1996) is a Canadian actress, international model, philanthropist and beauty pageant titleholder who won Miss Universe Canada 2025.
-She will now represent Canada at Miss Universe 2025 pageant to be held in Thailand.
+Jaime Yvonne VandenBerg is a Canadian actress, and beauty pageant titleholder who won Miss Universe Canada 2025.

 Biography

-VandenBerg spent much of her childhood in Coaldale, where she attended primary school before graduating from the University of Lethbridge with a Bachelor of Arts in Philosophy, concentrating in legal reasoning.
-Her academic journey led her to write the LSAT and recently apply to Law School.
-Driven by a desire to help others, her philanthropic efforts began at a young age.
+VandenBerg spent much of her childhood in Coaldale, and graduated from the University of Lethbridge with a Bachelor of Arts in Philosophy, concentrating in legal reasoning.
+She applied to Law School in 2025.

 Early life

-In 2021, after surviving gender-based violence in Colombia, she launched Pico for a Purpose, climbing Mexico's highest peak to raise funds for women's shelters in Canada and Mexico.
-She received the Diana Award in recognition of her advocacy.
+In 2021, after surviving gender-based violence in Colombia, she advocated and campaigned to raise funds and awareness for women's shelters in Canada and Mexico.
+She received the Diana Award for her advocacy.

 In 2022, she co-founded Canadian Herstory, a non-profit focused on Canadian women's history, and received the Queen Elizabeth II Platinum Jubilee Medal for her community work.